ncul777/log.lua/README.md

 The level of each log mode, starting with the lowest log level is as follows:
 `"trace"` `"debug"` `"info"` `"warn"` `"error"` `"fatal"`

+#### log.console
+Wether to print to console.
+By default this is `true` If uhttpd server is used then it should be disabled as the logs are captured and returned in http response!

 ## License
 This library is free software; you can redistribute it and/or modify it under